6 DIY Acne-Fighting Face Masks You Can Make At Home To Clear Your Skin And Reduce Blackheads

 How to make it

 To create a refreshing and nourishing mask for acne, start by using aloe vera gel as a base.
-Next, add 2-3 drops of sparkling water and tea tree oil to the mixture.
-Apply the mask carefully to your face and let it work for about five minutes before rinsing it off.
+Next, add a small amount of sparkling water and tea tree oil to the mixture.
+Apply the mask to your face and let it work for about five minutes before rinsing it off.
 Afterward, be sure to moisturize your skin well to lock in hydration.
-This mask is perfect for those looking to soothe irritated skin while also combating pimples.
+This mask is perfect for those looking to soothe irritated skin and add hydration while also combating acne.

 Benefits